“Reflections on God and Motherhood...”

 A quick word of caution is appropriate when we come to talk about the feminine nature of God.
 A perusal of religious history also allows us to realize that a vital distinctive of Judaism and Christianity was their ability to separate sexuality from their understanding and worship of God.
 As a result of this foundational separation Christianity does not have gods and goddesses — a la other religions.
 When we talk about the femininity or the motherhood of God, we are not referring to goddesses in any shape, fashion or form.
 We are talking about a wholeness, a unity, a oneness of God such that God’s essence is reflected in all of humanity, male and female.

 Are we aware that Holy Scripture backs us up here?
-In our texts this morning we see God being understood in feminine imagery:
+In our texts this morning we see God being

 Like birds hovering overhead, so the Lord of hosts will protect Jerusalem; he will protect and deliver it, he will spare and rescue it.3 God is seen as a hovering mother hawk who watches over her nest and protects her offspring.